-- 3.4 A Member in Public Practice who is approached by a Client or potential Client to undertake Professional Services which comprise participating in and/or reporting to a Due Diligence Committee in connection with a Public Document shall comply with the requirements of Section 210 Professional Appointment of the Code. - 3.5 A Member in Public Practice who is invited by an Audit Client to undertake Professional Services which comprise participating in and/or reporting to its Due Diligence Committee in connection with a Public Document shall consider Section 290 Independence Assurance Engagements of the Code to determine whether the proposed Professional Services create threats to the Member's Independence.
-Where the Member determines that a reasonable and informed third party having knowledge of all the relevant information, including safeguards applied, would regard the objectives of the proposed Professional Services as being inconsistent with the objectives of the audit, then the Member shall decline the Engagement or the relevant part thereof. - 3.6 When considering the appropriateness of accepting a role as a member of a Due Diligence Committee, a Member in Public Practice shall: - consider all the risks and responsibilities of the role including the circumstances of the proposed transaction to which the Public Document relates, the associated due diligence process, the proposed timetable and the availability of information; - b) consider the relevant experience and expertise of the other members of the Due Diligence Committee and other participants in the due diligence process, as membership of the Due Diligence Committee will generally create a relationship of cross reliance; - c) consider whether the Professional Services would require the Member in Public Practice to hold an Australian Financial Services Licence; - d) determine whether accepting such a role creates threats to the Member's ability to comply with the fundamental principles of the Code and whether there are appropriate safeguards to address any identified threats; and - e) determine the Member's ability to comply with any other Independence obligations, in addition to the requirements of the Code, applicable to Professional Services provided by the Member.
+3.4 A Member in Public Practice who is invited by a Client or potential Client to undertake Professional Services which comprise participating in and/or reporting to a Due Diligence Committee as a DDC Member, DDC Observer or Reporting Person in connection with a Public Document shall comply with the requirements of Section 210 Professional Appointment of the Code.

-Where the Member determines that there is a threat to the Member's ability to comply with the fundamental principles of the Code and/or the circumstances of the proposed Engagement create an unacceptable level of risk for which appropriate safeguards are not available, then the Member shall decline the Engagement or the relevant part thereof.
+- 3.5 A Member in Public Practice who is invited by a Client to undertake Professional Services which comprise participating in and/or reporting to its Due Diligence Committee as a DDC Member, DDC Observer or Reporting Person in connection with a Public Document shall determine whether there are threats to the Member's ability to comply with the fundamental principles of the Code prior to accepting a role on a Due Diligence Committee.
+Where the Member determines that there is a threat to the Member's ability to comply with the fundamental principles of the Code and/or the circumstances of the proposed Engagement create an unacceptable level of risk for which appropriate safeguards are not available, the Member shall decline the Engagement or the relevant part thereof.13 - 3.6 A Member in Public Practice who is invited by an Assurance^T Client to undertake Professional Services which comprise participating in and/or reporting to its Due Diligence Committee as a DDC Member, DDC Observer or Reporting Person in connection with a Public Document shall consider Section 290 Independence Assurance Engagements of the Code to determine whether the proposed Professional Services create threats to the Member's Independence.
+Where the Member determines that a reasonable and informed third party having knowledge of all the relevant information, including safeguards applied, would regard the proposed Professional Service as impairing the Member's Independence, 11 the Member shall decline the Engagement or the relevant part thereof. - 3.7 In assessing threats to the Independence of a Member in Public Practice, the Member shall take all reasonable steps to ensure that the Member's responsibilities to the Due Diligence Committee do not require the Member to perform management functions, or be seen to be making management decisions. ^{11,T}

-3.7 If a Member in Public Practice is not certain about the legal implications of performing the role of a member of a Due Diligence Committee, the Member should seek legal advice.
+[Technical Note - Can have Paragraph 3.7 in APES 350 or have an AUST insertion in the new version of APES 110]

-- 3.8 Where a Member in Public Practice is invited to provide a Professional Service which involves the Member being an observer to a Due Diligence Committee, the Member shall consider whether it is appropriate to accept such a role.
-Where the Member determines that a reasonable and informed third party having knowledge of all the relevant information, including safeguards applied, would regard the objectives of the proposed Professional Service as an observer to the Due Diligence Committee as being inconsistent with other professional relationships or the Member's ability to comply with the fundamental principles of the Code, then the Member shall decline the Engagement. - 3.9 A Member in Public Practice who is requested to act as an observer to a Due Diligence Committee should carefully consider the Member's obligations and responsibilities as an observer and if in any doubt the Member should seek legal advice.
+- 3.8 13 When considering the appropriateness of accepting a role as a DDC Member, DDC Observer or Reporting Person, a Member in Public Practice should consider matters such as: - a) the 14responsibilities of the role including the circumstances of the proposed transaction to which the Public Document relates, the proposed timetable for the due diligence process and the availability of information (this would usually be outlined in the Due Diligence Planning Memorandum): - b) relevant experience and expertise of the other members of the Due Diligence Committee and other participants in the due diligence process, as membership of the Due Diligence Committee will generally create a relationship of cross reliance;17 - whether the Professional Services would require the Member to hold an Australian Financial Services Licence; and - d) Twhether the Member is able to comply with any other independence to the requirements of the Code, applicable to Professional Services provided by the Member. - 3.9 If a Member in Public Practice is not certain about the legal implications of performing the role of a DDC Member, DDC Observer or Reporting Person 9 the Member should seek legal advice.